 Treatment Options For Insomnia: How To Get The Sleep You Need

-Insomnia, or frequently having trouble getting enough restful sleep, is a health issue that can have a significant impact on your life.
-Sleep trouble can be frustrating in the moment when you’re lying in bed awake, wishing you were resting.
-Lack of sleep can also take its toll the next day, potentially causing irritability and tiredness which can result in trouble with mood, decision making, work, relationships, and overall happiness and well-being—plus an increased risk of accidents.
+Insomnia, or frequently having trouble getting enough restful sleep, is one of the most common sleep disorders (also called sleep-wake disorders) and can have a significant impact on your life.
+Sleep trouble can be frustrating in the moment when you’re lying in bed awake trying to fall asleep.
+Lack of sleep can also take its toll the next day, potentially causing side effects such as irritability and tiredness which can result in trouble with mood, decision making, work, relationships, and overall happiness and well-being—plus an increased risk of accidents.

-In addition, consistently getting insufficient or low-quality sleep over the long term can lead to a variety of health consequences, such as an increased risk of depression, diabetes, hypertension, obesity, stroke, heart attack, and depression.
-That’s why finding a solution is a top priority for most people with chronic insomnia.
-Read on to learn more about strategies that may help if you’re experiencing insomnia.
+In addition, consistently getting insufficient or low-quality sleep over the long term can lead to a variety of health consequences, such as an increased risk of depression, diabetes, hypertension, high blood pressure, obesity, stroke, heart attack, and depression.
+That’s why finding a solution is a top priority for most people with long-term insomnia.
+If you’re experiencing insomnia, read on to learn more about insomnia treatment strategies that may help you get back to quality, restful sleep.

 iStock/andresr